simonw/tools/README.md

 - [Gemini API Image Bounding Box Visualizer](https://tools.simonwillison.net/gemini-bbox) - run prompts against Google Gemini models that return bounding box co-ordinates and visualize them against the original image, see [this post](https://simonwillison.net/2024/Aug/26/gemini-bounding-box-visualization/) for details
 - [SVG to JPEG/PNG](https://tools.simonwillison.net/svg-render) - turn an SVG file into a rendered JPEG or PNG ([how I built this](https://simonwillison.net/2024/Oct/6/svg-to-jpg-png/))
 - [Jina Reader](https://tools.simonwillison.net/jina-reader) - convert any URL to copyable Markdown using the [Jina Reader API](https://jina.ai/reader/)
+- [Extract URLs](https://tools.simonwillison.net/extract-urls) - copy a section from a web page to your clipboard, paste it in here and get back a plain text list of all of the linked URLs from that section

 On [Observable](https://observablehq.com/):